Politics of Georgia (U.S. state): Colonial times

 The Province of Georgia was founded in 1733 as a British colony by a royal charter through a trust led by James Oglethorpe, a member of Parliament who had originally envisioned it as a place to resettle volunteering debtors instead of sending them to prison.
-It was named after King George II, the reigning monarch of the Kingdom of Great Britain and the Thirteen Colonies at that time.
-They banned slavery.
+It was named after King George II, the reigning monarch of the Kingdom of Great Britain and the Thirteen Colonies at that time, who later were credited with banning slavery.
 The province recruited yeomen settlers to occupy land where the native Yamasee had lived before the Yamasee War, acted as a buffer to protect earlier settlements in South Carolina from the Spanish presence in Florida, and hinder West African slaves from escaping and reaching lands beyond the frontier and the control of their owners.

 Although most early Georgia colonists were English, Scottish, and German artisans seeking arable land or freedom of religion, many of them complained to their leaders that the ban on slavery created a labor shortage that impeded local finances, compared to other Southern colonies.
 After Spain failed to conquer the area during the War of Jenkins' Ear, the province legalized slavery in 1749, altering the balance of power in the settlements.
 Thousands of slaves were imported to work on plantations producing rice, indigo, and sugar.
 Their owners, mostly South Carolina planters, were wealthier than the early settlers and soon gained most of the official political appointments in the Crown colony that replaced the trusteeship in 1754.